RobotLocomotion/drake/doc/developers.rst

 If you have improvements to Drake, send us your pull requests!

-Our standard workflow is to fork `Drake's official Github repository
+Our standard workflow is to fork `Drake's official GitHub repository
 <https://github.com/RobotLocomotion/drake/>`_ into your
-own Github account and then push your changes into a branch on your fork.
-Once you believe your code is ready to be merged into Drake's primary repository, open a `pull request <https://help.github.com/articles/using-pull-requests/>`_ via the Github website.
+own GitHub account and then push your changes into a branch on your fork.
+Once you believe your code is ready to be merged into Drake's primary repository, open a `pull request <https://help.github.com/articles/using-pull-requests/>`_ via the GitHub website.
 Your code will then undergo an interactive review process and :ref:`Continuous Integration (CI) <continuous_integration_notes>` tests before it is merged into
 `Drake's primary repository <https://github.com/RobotLocomotion/drake>`_.